boyangles/ece-inventory-app/ev3docs/BackupGuide.md

 ### To set up email:
 Ensure exim4 is downloaded.
 Default configuration is currently being used.
 If errors occur, check configuration with `dpkg-reconfigure exim4-config`.
 Ensure server configuration allows mail to be sent.
+In order to change the email address the database backup emails are sent to, modify your backup.sh script lines beginning `mail`.

 ### To Restore Database: